How to make your website accessible for the visually impaired

 - Provide enough contrast between the text color and the background;

-- Soft yellow or off-white are good colors to use as a background color.
+- Soft yellow or off-white are good colors to use as a background colors.
 People who are hypersensitive to light have problems with bright white surfaces, especially if they are looking at a screen and using magnification software;

 - Make hyperlinks stand out enough;